 It’s been nearly twenty years since I was diagnosed with bipolar disorder, type I. Later, I would also be diagnosed with generalized anxiety disorder.
-The bipolar diagnosis meant I would alternate (or alternated) between periods of manic episodes and depressive episodes, or through the horrific experience of a mixed episode, for a certain period of time.
+The bipolar diagnosis meant I would alternate between periods of manic episodes and depressive episodes, or through the horrific experience of a mixed episode, for a certain period of time.
 My bipolar is a little different, though; I have ultradian, or ultra-, ultra-rapid cycling.
 My cycles last an hour to multiple hours, sometimes running into each other, overlapping, casting me to and fro and back and forth through the episode.

 Up until a couple of years ago, I would go through manic episodes that would send me spinning up into the clouds, when I would max out my credit cards, and have grandiose thoughts, even thinking I was as talented as Emily Dickinson, Virginia Woolf or even as wonderful as Jesus Christ.